 During a time when field goals were still worth two points Simms was prolific, booting 29 in a single season in 1968 and following it up with 19 and 20 over the next two years.
 Across his career he kicked 86 field goals and 803 goals, and to this day he is South Sydney’s highest points scorer with 1,841.

 Such was his ability to boot field goals, Simms is indirectly linked to the NSWRL’s decision to make drop goals worth only one point rather than two.

-He was just the fourth aboriginal to be selected by Australia at the time, and in the green and gold Simms won World Cups in 1968 and 1970.
+He was just the fourth aboriginal rugby league player to be selected for Australia, and in the green and gold Simms won World Cups in 1968 and 1970.
 He notably scored 50 points across four games in ‘68 and played a lead role in the 47-11 demolition of the Kiwis in ‘70, scoring a try, kicking a field goal and booting nine goals from 10 attempts.